hyosung11/Launch-School/Courses/JS129/notes_dump.md

 Verbs: choose, compare
 ```

-### Step 3: Organize and associate the verbs with the nouns
+### Step 3: Organize and associate the verbs with the nouns.

 Once we have the nouns and verbs, we must organize them by associating each verb with the noun that performs the action represented by the verb.
 Since we have so few nouns and verbs, you might think that organizing them should be simple.
 However, it's not always easy to determine which verb goes with which noun.
 In our RPS game, for instance, a "Player" can "choose," but "Move" and "Rule" don't currently have any associated verbs.
 Furthermore, it's not clear which noun should respond to the "compare" verb.